zhetai/motia/README.md

 Wistro.js strives to be:

 - **Developer-Friendly**: Easy to adopt and extend.
-- **Production-Ready**: Scales gracefully from prototypes to enterprise-grade workflows.
+- **Production-Ready**: Scales gracefully from prototypes to enterprise-grade flows.
 - **Integration-First**: Works seamlessly with third-party tools and services.

 ## Repository Structure